MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_policyhandler.md

 * **state**: the current execution state of the content after the actions have been committed.

-: This call sends an audit event.t.
+: This call sends an audit event.